-Customers with international train slot requests may also take advantage of the One Stop Shop arrangements described in Section 1.10.1.
+Customers with international train slot requests may also take advantage of the One Stop Shop arrangements described in Section 1.10.1 and referenced in the Network Code Part D.

 4.3 Schedule for Path Requests and Allocation Process

 So that timetable changes occur on the same day across Europe, our annual timetable starts on the Sunday immediately after the second Saturday in December.
 This is known as the Principal Timetable.
 To allow RUs to fine-tune their services mid-way through the year, a new updated timetable is published each May.
 This is known as the Subsidiary Timetable.